Carol Giambalvo

-Carol Giambalvo is a retired exit counselor who worked with Cult Awareness Network's New York office and chaired on the Cult Awareness Network's national board of directors from 1988–91, and also sits on the International Cultic Studies Association's board of directors heads its Recovery Programs, and is responsible for its outreach program.
+Carol Giambalvo (October 29, 1943 - December 2, 2022) was an exit counselor who worked with Cult Awareness Network's New York office and chaired on the Cult Awareness Network's national board of directors from 1988 to 1991, and was also on the International Cultic Studies Association's board of directors headed its Recovery Programs, and was responsible for its outreach program.
 She co-founded reFOCUS, an anti-cult organization for ex-cult members in the United States.

 She got into the profession when her stepdaughter became involved with ISKCON in 1978, The International Society for Krishna Consciousness.

 She was based in Flagler Beach, Florida, when she was active as an exit counselor and cult educator.